 Soil: Leeks like a slightly acidic soil pH of about 6.0 to 6.8, although they will tolerate more alkaline soils.
 Since you're growing leeks for their leaves, you'll want a rich soil, with lots of organic matter.
 You may also want to add a balanced fertilizer when transplanting.

-Planting: You can start leeks from seeds or from transplants.
+Planting: You can start leeks from seeds or transplants.
 In cold climates, seed can be started indoors, 8--12 weeks before your last spring frost.
 Move outdoors when temperatures begin to stay above 40 degrees F. Harden them off slowly, for about 7 days, before transplanting in the garden.

 In warmer climates, where spring and fall are your prime growing seasons, you can either start seed indoors, 3–4 weeks before your last spring frost and transplant outdoors for an early summer harvest, or direct seed in late summer and harvest in winter through early spring.